Do Computers Reduce the Value of Worker Persistence?

-Worker persistence – the ability to perform tasks consistently for long periods of time – is important in many occupations, particularly in routine occupations that value consistency of worker performance.
-However, computers are very persistent, potentially reducing the value of human persistence in occupations that are computerized.
-Using a well-defined measure of individual persistence across a nationally-representative 16-year sample of 4,235 individuals, we investigate the extent to which occupations value persistence in the presence of computers.
-In contrast to a broad replacement effect documented in other studies, we hypothesize and find evidence to support a distributional effect of computers and persistence.
-We find that, in routine jobs, the wage premium for human persistence diminishes with the degree of workplace computerization.
-Yet, in non-routine jobs, the premium does not diminish with computerization.
-Our findings add empirically-grounded nuance to the nature of workplace computerization, showing that persistent computers make persistent workers less valuable in routine occupations.
-These findings have important theoretical, policy and managerial implications for the future of work and workers.
+Worker persistence – the ability to focus on a task for long periods of time – is often highlighted as essential to success.
+However, computers are extraordinarily persistent, particularly for routine, repetitive work.
+This potentially reduces the value of human persistence in occupations that are computerized.
+Using a well-defined measure of worker persistence across a nationally-representative 16-year sample of 4,239 individuals, we investigate the extent to which occupations value worker persistence in the presence of computers.
+We find that the labor market does indeed value persistence.
+Nonetheless, we find that in routine jobs, the wage premium of human persistence diminishes with the degree of workplace computerization.
+Yet, this substitution does not occur in non-routine jobs.
+These findings have important theoretical, policy, and managerial implications for the future of work and workers.

-Keywords: workplace computerization, routine-biased technological change, persistence, wage premium, distributional effects
+Keywords: workplace computerization, routine-biased technological change, persistence, wage premium, grit, labor economics

 Suggested Citation: Suggested Citation